Yuehao Bai

 Working papers

-- (2022) “Revisiting the Analysis of Matched-Pair and Stratified Experiments in the Presence of Attrition” (with M. H. Hsieh, J. Liu, and M. Tabord-Meehan), working paper. doi code
+- (2023) “Revisiting the Analysis of Matched-Pair and Stratified Experiments in the Presence of Attrition” (with M. H. Hsieh, J. Liu, and M. Tabord-Meehan), revision requested by the Journal of Applied Econometrics. doi code

-- (2022) “Inference for Matched Tuples and Fully Blocked Factorial Designs” (with J. Liu and M. Tabord-Meehan), working paper. doi code
+- (2023) “Inference for Matched Tuples and Fully Blocked Factorial Designs” (with J. Liu and M. Tabord-Meehan), revision requested by Quantitative Economics. doi code

 - (2022) “On Testing Systems of Linear Inequalities with Known Coefficients” (with A. Santos and A. M. Shaikh), working paper.